Georgia EPD - Coastal Stormwater Supplement to the Stormwater Management Manual

 It is recommended that all communities located within Georgia’s 24-county coastal region, particularly those communities that are regulated by the NPDES Municipal Stormwater Program, use the information presented in this CSS, or an equivalent post-construction stormwater management manual, to regulate new development and redevelopment activities.
 Communities are encouraged to review and adapt the contents of this CSS, as necessary, to meet local watershed and stormwater management goals and objectives.

-You may download each section below or the whole document *Note* LARGE file
+You may download each section below or the*Note* LARGE file

 Ensure your project design is consistent with the Coastal Stormwater Supplement with this easy to use tool.